csmets/Server-Driven-UI/docs/server-side-business-logic.md

 ![sdui migration timeline](image/../images/sdui-migration-timeline.png)

-It is often business logic and components that create a lot of complexity within the front-end.
+It is often business logic and components that create a lot of complexity within the front end.
 It involves a lot of massaging of data values across different components and handling different business edge case views.
 Confidence is then done through testing; unit, integration and visual regression tests.
 We can see this in the 'Traditional' gantt chart.

 Comparing to SDUI, the time is halved.
 Components are simpler.
 Tests are smaller.
 There's also no business logic.
-Because all business logic lives within the server-side the front-end is more "pure" in that it's primary focus is now on UI.
+Because all business logic lives within the server-side the front end is more "pure" in that it's primary focus is now on UI.

 However, I must stress that the server-side has to be feature complete in SDUI, only then is the migration simple and quick.
 Platform migrations would involve a lot more effort and education across multiple teams.
 This is an expensive task, but once complete, massive wins are gained like migrating front-end app to different frameworks.